argoproj/argo-helm/README.md

 ### Custom resource definitions

 Some users would prefer to install the CRDs _outside_ of the chart.
 You can disable the CRD installation of the main four charts (argo-cd, argo-workflows, argo-events, argo-rollouts) by using `--set crds.install=false` when installing the chart.
+Alternatively, installing only the CRDs can be achieved by setting `crds.only` to `true`

 Helm cannot upgrade custom resource definitions in the `<chart>/crds` folder [by design](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#some-caveats-and-explanations).
 Our CRDs have been moved to `<chart>/templates` to address this design decision.